2001–02 Minnesota Golden Gophers men's ice hockey season: National championship

 In Minnesota's first championship appearance in over a decade, they met Maine and the two fought a back-and-forth battle for the title.
 Minnesota got on the board in the first period on the strength of the power play goal from Keith Ballard.
 They held the lead for a time but couldn't extend their advantage despite three succeeding penalties by Maine.
 Instead, it was the Black bears who netted a power play marker early in the second frame.
 John Pohl wasted no time and scored to give Minnesota the lead just 51 seconds later.
 The Gophers continued to hold a 1-goal advantage for the rest of the period on the strength of Hauser's play.
-Maine tied the game a second time, just 77 seconds into the third, and continued to fire the puck on goal until a they got their first lead of the game with under 5 minutes to play.
+Maine tied the game a second time, just 77 seconds into the third, and continued to fire the puck on goal until they got their first lead of the game with under 5 minutes to play.
 Minnesota tried to tie the game for a fourth time but the clock was quickly counting down.
 After an icing, head coach Don Lucia called a timeout with 58 seconds remaining and drew up a play for the team.
 The ensuing drew turned to a melee but the puck found its way to Matt Koalska, who shot it between Matthew Yeats' legs to the delight of the partisan crowd.
 Both teams had several opportunities to score in the ensuing overtime, but Minnesota got the biggest break when Maine took a tripping penalty with just over 4 minutes remaining.
 A minute later, Grant Potulny collected the second rebound after shots by Leopold and Pohl and fired the puck into the cage, winning the 4th national title for the program.

 This was the 4th national championship team consisted entirely of American players (1949 Boston College, 1976 Minnesota, 1979 Minnesota).